 - lived experience.

 In my PhD, I explored how digital technology ideas connected to the ideas of smart cities and smart communities could be applied to improving healthcare efficiency.
 I took a systems thinking approach to explore some of the systemic issues.
 My focus was on the system of cancer services in Sheffield, many of the issues and solutions are, however relevant to other parts of the system.
-More details of my research are outlined in PhD thesis here.
+More details of my research are outlined in my PhD thesis here.
 The following diagram gives an overview of my study’s focus.

 Clarity about what I mean by the concept of smart community and why it is relevant to improving healthcare efficiency is also outlined in this article, its open access so you can read the full article by following the link.